Review of SS Antoinette deck 5 (Sun)

-Aft is located Bar du Leopard – a classic lounge with full-service bar.
+Aft is located Bar du Leopard – a classic lounge with a full-service bar.
 This lounge is traditionally present in most hotels of the Red Carnation Hotel Collection chain.
-Red Carnation is an Uniworld’s sister company operating family-owned, 5-star boutique hotels in Europe, USA and South Africa.
-The Leopard Bar has a small aft-terrace (seating area), part of which is the glass-roof cover over the swimming pool on Princesse deck below (accessed via narrow staircase).
+Red Carnation is a Uniworld’s sister company operating family-owned, 5-star boutique hotels in Europe, USA, and South Africa.
+The Leopard Bar has a small aft-terrace (seating area), part of which is the glass-roof cover over the swimming pool on the Princesse deck below (accessed via narrow staircase).

 Both sundeck lounges (L’Orangerie and Leopard) are alternative dining venues (serving brunches, and with fast-food menus).
 Both venues have air-conditioning/heating, and their ceilings/walls are collapsible, allowing the structures to be lowered when the ship passes under low bridges.